 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #SummerCarCare #CollectiveBias

 One of the qualities I love about hubby is he is always on top of any maintenance work needed on items on our home.
 Our car is his biggest job.
 Taking care of our car is one of his joys to do.
-Our Honda CRV is is almost 15 years old and it runs like a charm, mostly due to his constant care.
+Our Honda CRV is almost 15 years old and it runs like a charm, mostly due to his constant care.
 He taught me a while back the 2 F’s in auto maintenance and I would like to share that information to you too.

-I know the last thing on your mind this time of the year is car maintenance, but just a few minutes will make a difference in your cars performance.
+I know the last thing on your mind this time of the year is car maintenance, but just a few minutes will make a difference in your car’s performance.

 Car maintenance isn’t the most glamorous job, but hubby and I decided a long time ago, when money was really tight, we needed to do as much maintenance on our home and car as we could before we called someone to repair the problem.
-Doing our own maintenance has saved us hundreds, if not, thousands of dollars!
+Doing our own maintenance has saved us hundreds if not, thousands of dollars!
 And anyone can learn how to do #SummerCarCare.

 The best line of defense for a car is the 2 F’s.
 Fluids and Filter.

 Our filter of choice is FRAM for our car.
-Hubby has been using them for years now on our 15 year old car.
+Hubby has been using them for years now on our 15-year-old car.
 FRAM recommends to change your filter every 12,000 miles, but Honda recommends every 15,000.
 Follow recommended change intervals as noted in your vehicle owner’s manual.

 Another great thing is all we have to do is head to our local Walmart and all the FRAM filters are located in one convenient area in the auto care area.
 Not sure what part to buy?
 Just look in their parts book for your cars make and model and your part number will be listed.

-So lets get started with this 15 minute job.
+So let’s get started with this 15-minute job.

 First, remove the air filter housing which covers your filter.
 Your manual will show you where your filter is or you can find out more information about your car online.
-Youtube is a great source to teach you how to change the air filter on your car.
+Youtube is a great source to teach you how to change the air filter in your car.

 After the screws are removed, pull off the top and your filter is exposed.
-TIP: Put your screws in a baggie so you don’t loose them while you are working.
+TIP: Put your screws in a baggie so you don’t lose them while you are working.
 They are almost impossible to find if they fall in the engine.
 Don’t ask me how I know this.
 I just do.

 Pull out the old one and put in the new one.
-Its that easy.
+It’s that easy.